 Individual Savings Accounts: An Overview - Part 3 of 3

-This is our last in the series, which will be a Q&A on common questions you might have, which ISA are better over others, and how you can combine different ISA types under one rather than have individual ISA of each type.
+This is our last in the series, which will be a Q&A on common questions you might have, which type of Individual Savings Account (ISA) is better than others and how you can combine different ISA types under one rather than have individual ISA of each type.
 In previous posts we looked at the ISA options individually, so if you're joining us late, you might want to skim over the first two parts.
 In Part 1, we covered the Cash, Stocks and Shares, Help-to-Buy, and Lifetime ISAs.
 For Part 2, we tackled the Innovative Finance, Junior, Inheritance, and Flexible ISA options.

 Can I have a mixture of some of these ISA options?

 The short and sweet answer: yes.
 The long answer: with a little bit of work.

 Overall, the £20,000 yearly limit remains the same - but you can choose how exactly you would like to split that amount.
 For instance, you could have:

 - £4,000 contribution to a Lifetime ISA (yearly maximum)

 - £10,000 as cash

 If I already have an ISA, can I turn it into a different type?